 The Translator-Interpreter Program

-The Translator-Interpreter Program (TIP) at the Cornell Public Service Center is a student-run program which trains bilingual and multilingual Cornell students and staff to serve as volunteer translators and interpreters for community agencies in emergency and non-emergency situations.
-They are not legally certified to provide translations for legal documents (e.g., licenses, certificates, transcripts, diplomas, identification documents, immunization records, etc.).
-Contact firstname.lastname@example.org for more information.
+The Translator Interpreter Program (TIP) of the Cornell University David M. Einhorn Center for Community Engagement is a student-run program which trains bilingual and multilingual Cornell students to serve as volunteer translators and interpreters for community agencies in emergency and non-emergency situations.
+TIP is not legally certified to provide translations for legal documents (e.g., licenses, certificates, transcripts, diplomas, identification documents, immunization records, etc.).
+Please contact firstname.lastname@example.org for more information or visit their website at https://cornell.campusgroups.com/tip/.

 Contact the department where your language of interest is taught.
 They may be aware of individuals who do fee-based translation.
 You can search by language or view this list of departments where languages are taught and inquire about the availability of translators.